sinbad/SUDS/docs/FAQ.md

 only prompt you to re-import assets that you update *while the editor is running*.
 If you're in the habit of changing source files then started UE, you'll no longer get the auto-import prompt for this.

-> This sucks, and if anyone knows a way to fix this problem without turning off
-> the "Detect Changes on Startup" option, I'd love to hear it!

 ### How do I resolve merge conflicts with SUDS files?